 Microsoft has changed the design of the browser which uses less space at the top.
 Tabs have been moved next to the address bar by default, with options to move them to their own bar below the address bar if needed.

 New security and privacy related features have been added to the Internet browser.
 Tracking Protection can be used to block tracking cookies and advertisements by loading third party lists or creating custom lists.
 ActiveX Filtering prevents the execution of specific scripts or functions on a website.
-Both new features are accessible via Tools > Safety in the menu. (check out Internet Explorer 9 ActiveX Filtering: Fix Flash, Java And Other Plugins if you cannot play Flash videos and games if you have enabled ActiveX Filtering in the browser, and Internet Explorer Tracking Protection Lists, Check Before Installing to evaluate protection lists before you install them)
+Both new features are accessible via Tools > Safety in the menu. (check out Internet Explorer 9 ActiveX Filtering: Fix Flash, Java And Other Plugins if you cannot play Flash videos and games if you have enabled ActiveX Filtering in the browser, and Internet Explorer Tracking Protection Lists to evaluate protection lists before you install them)

 Additional new features include an improved download manager, the ability to pin websites to the Windows 7 Taskbar, enhanced tabs, a new blank tab page, the notification bar that alerts the user, search that has been moved to the address bar and the add-on performance advisor.